99x/architecture.99x.io/docs/99x-well-architected-framework.md

 - [ ] Competitive advantages of choosing the right infrastructure
 - [ ] Keep track of competitive decisions

-ICOQ4 : Have you consider automates infrastructure provisioning?

-- [ ] Identify an infrastructure automation language
-- [ ] Infrastructure layers and modules
-- [ ] Infrastructure changes review and dry run

 ##### Monitoring